-New exogenous variables for capturing DSO tasks
+New exogenous variables for capturing task of DSO

-The Norwegian Energy Regulatory Authority (NVE-RME), an independent regulator within The Norwegian Water Resources and Energy Directorate (NVE), is in the process of developing new exogenous variables that better reflect the tasks of the electricity Distribution System Operator (DSO).
-For capturing the task of supplying power, we are developing the power distance.
-This variable reflects the fact that consumers are different in their demand (for power) and their respective location in relation to the injection points.
-In addition, we intend to develop a variable that captures the customers' demand for reliability of supply following a similar approach as for the power distance.
-This will be announced in a separate request for tender.
+The Norwegian Energy Regulatory Authority (NVE-RME), an independent regulator within The Norwegian Water Resources and Energy Directorate (NVE), is in the process of developing new exogenous variables that better reflect the tasks of electricity Distribution System Operator (DSO).
+For capturing the task of supplying power and energy, we seek to develop the power and energy distance variables.
+These reflect the fact that consumers have varied demands (for power and energy) and locations in respect to injection points.
+Please refer to the document 'Main Project description: New exogenous measures for capturing DSO tasks', attached to this tender, for more details regarding the development of the power distance variables.